Infineon/XMC-for-Arduino/docs/installation-instructions.rst

 Release Packages from Version 3.0.0 onwards
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Certain obsolete boards and non-functional libraries were removed from the board support package for the release version 2.0.0, alongwith some other major changes (see `release notes<https://github.com/Infineon/XMC-for-Arduino/releases/tag/V2.0.0>`).
-After version 3.0.0, the release index will not include releases before version 2.0.0.
+Certain obsolete boards and non-functional libraries were removed from the board support package for the release version 2.0.0, alongwith some other major changes (see `release notes <https://github.com/Infineon/XMC-for-Arduino/releases/tag/V2.0.0>`_).
+Since the release of version 3.0, the release index does not contain versions before 2.0 anymore.

 .. image:: img/Support_v2.png
     :width: 600